dive-into-machine-learning/dive-into-machine-learning/README.md

 You might like to have a pet project to play with, on the side.
 When you are ready for that, you could explore one of these [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets), [paperswithcode.com/datasets](https://paperswithcode.com/datasets), or [datasetlist.com](https://www.datasetlist.com/).

 Also, it's recommended to grab a textbook to use as an in-depth reference.
-When originally writing this guide, the two I saw recommended most often were [_Elements of Statistical Learning_ by Trevor Hastie, Robert Tibshirani, and Jerome Friedman](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) ([goodreads](https://www.goodreads.com/book/show/148009.The_Elements_of_Statistical_Learning)) and [_Understanding Machine Learning_ by Shai Shalev-Shwartz and Shai Ben-David](https://web.archive.org/web/20210717194345/http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/copy.html) ([goodreads](https://www.goodreads.com/en/book/show/19148900-understanding-machine-learning)).
+The two I saw recommended most often were _[Understanding Machine Learning](https://web.archive.org/web/20210717194345/http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/copy.html)_ and _[Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)_.
 [You only need to use one of the two options as your main reference; here's some context/comparison to help you pick which one is right for you.](https://github.com/hangtwenty/dive-into-machine-learning/issues/29) You can download each book free as PDFs at those links - so grab them!

 ### Tips for this course